 AI Coding Assistants Integration¶

-Connect your favorite AI coding assistants to AWS Bedrock models through stdapi.ai's OpenAI-compatible interface.
+Connect your favorite AI coding assistants to AWS Bedrock models through stdapi.ai.
 Get intelligent code completions, chat assistance, and codebase understanding with powerful AWS models like Claude, Kimi K2 thinking, and Qwen Coder Next—no vendor lock-in required.

 About AI Coding Assistants¶

-AI coding assistants are IDE extensions that leverage large language models to enhance developer productivity.
+AI coding assistants are IDE extensions and terminal tools that leverage large language models to enhance developer productivity.
 These tools provide real-time code completions, intelligent suggestions, natural language code generation, and interactive chat capabilities directly within your coding environment—acting as AI pair programmers that understand your codebase context.

 What AI coding assistants can do: